-The advertisement: "Your Android has been infected with a virus.
+The message or advertisement: "Your Android has been infected with a virus.
 Tap OK to remove now.", is a fake.
 If you are browsing the internet on your Android device and the message pops up, please do not follow the instructions in it.
 This is because, the message will always popup claiming that your Android device is infected with a virus even when it is not.
 The advertisement is considered spam and there is no virus or other malware threats.

 The Fake and Spam Android Advertisement